Cameron M. Pittelkow – Assistant Professor of Agronomy

 Kristin has worked in the field of soil fertility and crop production for almost fifteen years.
-She has a BS in Crop Sciences and holds a major leadership role in the lab, managing field research experiments and day-to-day lab operations in coordination with graduate students and other lab members to ensure that we are meeting our project goals in an efficient and timely manner.
+She has a BS from the Department of Crop Sciences and holds a major leadership role in the lab, managing field research experiments and day-to-day lab operations in coordination with graduate students and other lab members to ensure that we are meeting our project goals in an efficient and timely manner.
 Outside of work she farms approximately 500 acres of corn and soybeans with her husband.

 Juan Burjel – Research Assistant

 Mingwei Yuan – Postdoctoral Research Associate

 Mingwei joined the lab in September 2016 to evaluate agronomic practices which maintain high crop productivity while minimizing negative environmental impacts in Illinois cropping systems.
 Her current research assesses cover crop impacts on corn and soybean yields at the field-scale using UAVs, soil nitrous oxide emissions as influenced by tillage and residue management practices in long-term continuous corn, and phosphorus and potassium management based on previous Illinois Nutrient Research and Education Council projects.
 She received her PhD in Soil Science from the University of Wisconsin-Madison.
 Her research interests include adaptive nutrient management, crop modeling in response to nutrient deficiency, agroecosystem modeling for decision support, and climate/land use changes effects on agricultural sustainability.

 Sara Riccetto – MS student

 Sara has been working in the lab since the spring of 2016.
-Her research focuses on yield gap assessments and evaluating environmental tradeoffs of agricultural systems at a regional scale.
+Her research focuses on integrating geospatial agronomic and environmental indicators of agricultural systems at a regional scale.
 She obtained her BS in Agronomy from Universidad de la Republica, Uruguay.
 She previously worked as a research assistant in the National Institute for Agricultural Research (Uruguay), evaluating water management impacts on water productivity and environmental issues in rice systems (GHG emissions and arsenic dynamics), as well as management options for improving productivity and water use efficiency in soybeans.